 In 1970, the sanctuary was remodeled and pulpit was reconstructed to allow for a prayer altar.
 In 1975, the church now known as The Provo Memorial Baptist Church was organized from the mission located on N.E.
 8th St., with Rev. Keith Smith as pastor.
 Rev. Provo retired in 1979 and was pastor emeritus until his passing on January 29, 1984.
 Sister Provo had already passed away quietly on March 10, 1963, after many years of service and dedication to doing God’s will.

 Rev. Nelson Brown pastored New Hope from 1979 to 1989.
-During his tenure he was instrumental in taking the youth by chartered bus to the Progressive National Baptist Conventions that were hosted in several states.
-He was instrumental in strengthening the Baptist Church youth ministry in Oklahoma.
+During his tenure he was instrumental in taking the youth by chartered bus to the Progressive National Baptist Conventions that were hosted in several states

 In April 1990, Rev. Jerry D. Lewis accepted the call to pastor New Hope and pastored from July 22, 1990 until October 15, 1992.
 During his leadership, the education department in the church was remodeled, morning worship revised and a monthly newsletter was started.